-- Direct contact is likely to be the more effective way of maintaining the relationship with their natural family which will be in the best interests of the majority of children. - 8 Means of maintaining contact can include personal meetings and
+- Direct contact is likely to be the more effective way of maintaining the relationship with their natural family which will be in the best interests of the majority of children. - 8 Means of maintaining contact can include personal meetings and visits, letters, telephone calls, and exchanging photographs.

-PA 2001s.33
+PA 2001 s.33

-- visits, letters, telephone calls, and exchanging photographs. - 9 Contact, however occasional, may continue to be important to the child, even when there is no question of going home.
-It may help him or her sustain a sense of origins and keep open options for family relationships in later life. - 10 The first few weeks are likely to be particularly crucial to: - a. the success of the relationship between the parent, the social worker and the care staff, and - b. the level of future contact between parent and child. - 11 Parents should be involved in the assessment and planning prior to placement wherever possible. - During emergency admissions parents should be reassured that they have a continuing role in their child's life: - a.
-Early visits and meetings should be encouraged, - Parents and children should be helped to cope with their distress. - 13 These principles should be borne in mind whether or not the child is subject to an emergency protection order.
+- 9 Contact, however occasional, may continue to be important to the child, even when there is no question of going home.
+It may help him or her sustain a sense of origins and keep open options for family relationships in later life. - 10 The first few weeks are likely to be particularly crucial to: - a. the success of the relationship between the parent, the social worker and the care staff, and - b. the level of future contact between parent and child. - Parents should be involved in the assessment and planning prior to placement wherever possible. - During emergency admissions parents should be reassured that they have a continuing role in their child's life: - Early visits and meetings should be encouraged, - b.
+Parents and children should be helped to cope with their distress

+These principles should be borne in mind whether or not the child is subject to an emergency protection order.